Squidgets: Sketch-based Widget Design for Scene Manipulation: Introduction

+Increasingly, artists are hand-crafting custom UI layouts using \rigcurve{rig curves} for in-situ scene manipulation \cite{kim21} (\autoref{fig:teaser}(g)).
+Such curves being explicit scene objects are homogeneously handled by our framework.
+Inspired by artistic constructs like the line-of-action for posing animated characters \cite{lineofaction} (\autoref{fig:squidget-motivation}(b)), we further support the rapid creation of \bookmarkcurve{bookmark curves} that are associated with a given configuration of scene attributes (\autoref{fig:teaser}(h)) within our interaction framework.
+Note that \abscurve{abstraction}/\rigcurve{rig}/\bookmarkcurve{bookmark} curves are simply a categorization of all scene curves (real and imagined) that can serve as interaction handles in our framework as persistent scene objects (\rigcurve{rig curves} and \bookmarkcurve{bookmark curves}) explicitly define both a visual scene abstraction (problem 1), and the set of scene attributes associated with the curves (problem 2).
+Further, since these curves and their scene attributes, are related by simple invertible (often linear) functions, finding attribute values to optimally match an over-sketched stroke is simple (problem 3).

+The squidgets framework thus addresses the stroke-based manipulation of scene attributes via {\bf all visually perceived curves} in the scene (imagined \abscurve{abstraction curves}, or explicitly modeled scene curves: \rigcurve{rig curves} and \bookmarkcurve{bookmark curves}).

-We provide an overview of related work (Section 2), followed by details of our squidget framework (Section 3).
-Section 4 presents our approach to stroke matching, attribute inference and other implementation details of a squidget interaction prototype built within the modeling and animation system {\em Maya}.
-Section 5 presents a number of applications and squidget usage scenarios.
-We discuss the outcomes of a user study (Section 6) followed by limitations and avenues for future work on squidgets (Section 7).
+We provide an overview of related work (\autoref{sec:related-work}), followed by details of our squidgets framework (\autoref{sec:squidgets}). \autoref{sec:implement} presents our approach to stroke matching, attribute inference and other implementation details of a squidgets interaction prototype built within the modeling and animation system {\em Maya}. \autoref{sec:applications} presents several squidgets usage scenarios.
+We discuss the outcomes of a user study (\autoref{sec:study}) followed by a discussion of overall insights, limitations, and avenues for future work on squidgets (\autoref{sec:discussion}).